How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

 Now that we have reframed our short-term motivations, let’s discover the deeper motivations and benefits that will power you past the tougher obstacles.
 These motivations include the ability to actually enjoy your performance; to have a long-lasting, successful, and sustainable career; and to increase self-esteem and confidence, not only for performing, but for your entire life.
 These motivations might not be as powerful as the first list of motivations in terms of jump-starting your journey, but over time, they become the most important.
 Imagine performing with anxiety every time you walk on stage.
 Why would you practice thousands of hours for the opportunity to go on stage and experience anxiety?
 It doesn’t make sense, yet for many, this is a reality.
 Now imagine a more extreme version of this.
 Imagine performing your whole life with anxiety.
 On average, that’s 2-3 anxiety-ridden performances a week for decades.
 This creates unsatisfying experiences and a never-ending negative cycle.
 Unfortunately, this is reality for some professionals.

-Now that we have our short-term and long-term motivations, let’s further emphasize the most important aspect, which is the development of extremely high self-esteem and confidence.
+For how to overcome stage fright, now that we have our short-term and long-term motivations, let’s further emphasize the most important aspect, which is the development of extremely high self-esteem and confidence.
 In order to understand why it’s crucial, first imagine a life lived with zero confidence.
 You don’t take on any challenges, you never feel great about yourself, and life is just kind of there.
 Secondly, imagine a life with an average amount of confidence.
 You take on challenges, you feel decent about yourself, but you’re not fully maximizing your potential in life.
 This is where most people live and become content.
 It’s totally valid and even leads to a good life.
 However, for a performer, it is not enough because we place ourselves in intense environments like auditions and concerts.
 Finally, imagine a life with extremely high confidence.
 You believe you can accomplish anything, you feel amazing about yourself, and you’ll be enjoying and maximizing your boss lifestyle.
 Let’s now make that imagination a reality through action.

 2. Why you need more than just advice to conquer your performance anxiety.